Image of DB Railway Nürnberg (DB Railway Museum)

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.

-• The company name and logo are clearly visible from the outside at the main entrance and in vehicle hall II.
+• The name of the museum is clearly visible from the outside at the main entrance and in vehicle hall II.

 • The exhibition contains information on the exhibits in photorealistic form.